 Don’t be fooled by those who try to excuse these sins, for the anger of God will fall on all who disobey Him.
 Don’t participate in the things these people do.
 For once you were full of darkness, but now you have light from the Lord.
 So live as people of light!
 For this light within you produces only what is good and right and true.

-Keep in mind, the new birth, or conversion as most Christians call it, prepares us to be with our King for the reconnection with the Kingdom government and restores our relationship with our King and Lord God.
+Keep in mind, the new birth, or conversion as most Christians call it, prepares us to be with our King to be reconnected with the Kingdom government and restores our relationship with our King and Lord God.
 "But you will receive power when the Holy Spirit comes upon you.
 And you will be my witnesses, telling people about me everywhere—in Jerusalem, throughout Judea, in Samaria, and to the ends of the earth.”
 To be a Kingdom citizen, you must have in your mortal body the indwelling of the Holy Spirit, our Governor.
 That is a must!
 Why?
 Because the Holy Spirit is the extension of the Lord's nature from Him to us.
 In other words, regardless of the color of your skin or the country in which you were born, or the language you may speak; if you are born again with the Spirit of the Lord God, then the Lord God is your Father.
 In essence, you have the same Father as the Lord Jesus.
 For all who are led by the Spirit of God are children of God.
 So you have not received a spirit that makes you fearful slaves.
 Instead, you received God’s Spirit when He adopted you as His own children.
 Now we call Him, “Abba, Father.”
 For His Spirit joins with our spirit to affirm that we are God’s children.
 Yes, we are heirs of the Lord God and joint heirs with Jesus!

 And since we are His children, we are His heirs.
 In fact, together with Christ we are Heirs of God’s glory.
 But if we are to share His glory, we must also share His suffering.
 Your life should reflect the nature of the Lord God you serve at all times, not just on Sunday morning.
 The foundation of your thinking should always be the Word of God.
 By the way, it is the Governor--Holy Spirit--that gives you the power and authority to overcome the World.
 But you belong to God, my dear children.
 You have already won a victory over those people, because the Spirit who lives in you is greater than the spirit who lives in the world.
 Those people belong to this world, so they speak from the world’s viewpoint, and the world listens to them.
 But we belong to God, and those who know God listen to us.
 If they do not belong to God, they do not listen to us.
 That is how we know if someone has the Spirit of truth or the spirit of deception.